nealtodd/serverless-django/docs_src/djconeu-speedrun.md

 ```

 !!!
 Notes
-    - Use a SQLite database hosted in a S3 bucket via the `zappa_django_utils.db.backends.s3sqlite` backend
+    - This uses a SQLite database hosted in a S3 bucket via the `zappa_django_utils.db.backends.s3sqlite` backend
     - `ALLOWED_HOSTS` covers the domain that AWS creates for the Lamdba function and also the custom domain
     that will be configured with Zappa.
-    - Django Storages is added and configured to send static assets and media to an S3 bucket that will be
+    - Django Storages is added and configured to send unsigned static assets and media to a public S3 bucket
-    created
+    that will be created.

 We're creating a Zappa settings file directly with the configuration we want rather than use `zappa init`
 to create one: